 How To Get An Annulment?

-The procedure for marriage annulment is standard and quite similar to that of a divorce.
+The procedure for contracting a marriage annulment is standard and quite similar to that of a divorce.
 It is a simple process that involves filing documents and petitions.
 Here are a few points that you should know about the marriage annulment process.

 - One or both spouses can apply for an annulment.
 It is essential to apply to the right court, which is either a family court or a Superior Court of Justice.

 - The applicants should meet the state residency requirements of the place where they live.

 - Once the annulment request is filed, a judge will be assigned to the case.
 If the request is mutual, then the court will grant the marriage annulment request.
 But if one spouse has filed and the other person objects, then there will be a hearing.
 The judge will check the arguments and evidence submitted by both the spouses and will decide whether the marriage can be annulled or not.